AIRTucha/amonad/README.md

 Implementation of *Maybe* and *Result* monads compatible with async/await.

 *Maybe* is a container dedicated for the handling of a data which might be missing.
-Typically, it is used to represent optional values.
-It allows avoiding usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
+Typically, it is used for representation of optional values.
+It allows prevent usage of Nullable objects. *Result* is an expansion of *Maybe* which can additionally carry the reason of unavailability.
 It is mainly utilized to represent the output of an operation which might fail since *Result* is also capable of containing an error message.

 Both of them implements a fraction of Promise's functionality.
 It allows us to model them via Promise.
 Therefore by the implementation of PromiseLike interface, they became compatible with async/await syntax.